pinax/pinax-referrals/docs/templates.rst

 Templates
 =========

-`anafero` comes with a single template fragment for rendering a simple form that is used in creating a referral link.
+`pinax-referrals` comes with a single template fragment for rendering a simple form that is used in creating a referral link.